 Students can also apply to join the Student Voice Group, which meets four times a year to consider initiatives for enhancing student experience.
 Notes from these meetings are published on the Student Portal.

 After graduation

 Further study

-Successful completion of the programme can allow students to progress to a higher level qualification in the subject area.
+Successful completion of the programme can allow students to progress to a higher-level qualification in both the subject area and potentially many other subject areas.